stex/petra/README.md

 It should work with every Ruby object and can be extended to work with web frameworks like Ruby-on-Rails as well (a POC of RoR integration can be found at [stex/petra-rails](https://github.com/stex/petra-rails)).

+This README only covers parts of what `petra` has to offer.
+Feel free to dive into the code, everything should be commented accordingly.

 Let's take a look at how `petra` is used:

 ```ruby